Nothing over the top - just good authentic local food.

 If you want to keep prices reasonable but still want something a bit more exciting than a baguette, you could do worse than visiting Les Cocottes which is very close to the Eiffel Tower.
 They serve small dishes in a casual atmosphere, and it's tasty whilst still being value for money.
 It's pretty hard to find reasonably priced and interesting food in such a touristy area and this is definitely one of the best I've found.
 Good luck!

-http://www.eiffeltowertickets.co.uk/restaurants/ about 8 years agoAnswered by tjacks via Travellr.com
+http://www.eiffeltowertickets.co.uk/restaurants/ over 8 years agoAnswered by tjacks via Travellr.com